 As described above, the MIRA study included a standard of care that far surpassed the local standard of care.
 This raised questions regarding the sustainability of the intervention following completion of the trial.
 Would or should the sponsor continue to fund treatment for trial participants?
 Who would maintain and provide the large staff that had been supported by the trial after the trial was over?
 The allocation of significant resources to this purpose might deprive other sites of necessary care.
 Should the trial have been implemented with the knowledge that the standard of care could not be maintained following completion of the trial?
-In light of these types of situations, some recommend adopting a slightly lower standard of care in order to ensure sustainability and a comparison to a more realistic standard of care.
+In light of these types of situations, some recommend adopting a slightly lower standard of care.

-- O How should local standard of care be factored into PTA considerations? - If a standard of care is not sustainable, is it ethical to implement the trial in that location? - Under what conditions should treatment be provided if it has not been found beneficial in the intervention?
+- How should local standard of care be factored into PTA considerations? - If a standard of care is not sustainable, is it ethical to implement the trial in that location? - Under what conditions should treatment be provided if it has not been found beneficial in the intervention?